ftntcorecse/ftnt-ansible-docs/docs/fmgr_modules/fmgr_fwobj_vip.rst

       nat_source_vip:
         description:
           - Enable to prevent unintended servers from using a virtual IP.
-Disable to use the actual IP address of the serv
-          - er as the source address.
+          - Disable to use the actual IP address of the server as the source address.
           - choice | disable | Do not force to NAT as VIP.
           - choice | enable | Force to NAT as VIP.
         required: false